sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 ## Adding the GPIO Driver

-At this point, we decided to add support for the UBoot "General Purpose IO" device driver, also known as "GPIO".
+At this point, we decided to add support for the U-Boot "General Purpose IO" device driver, also known as "GPIO".

 We start by searching the Odroid-C2 device tree file for the string "gpio-controller" in